What is hate crime?

 You can report a hate crime in several ways:

-To find out more about hate crime, please see Lancashire Constabulary’s hate crime briefing (PDF, 7mb) which is an informative guide on hate crime and provides further details of the various ways to report hate crimes and incidents.
+To find out more about hate crime, please see Lancashire Constabulary’s hate crime briefing document which is an informative guide on hate crime and provides further details of the various ways to report hate crimes and incidents.

 West Lancashire Community Safety Partnership takes hate crime very seriously and would like to develop local Third Party Reporting Centres in West Lancashire.
 These are a safe neutral location's within the community where people can report hate crime or hate incidents without having to contact the Police directly.